microsoft-healthcare-madison/udap-spike/README.md

 * `certification_name` is 0..1 but `certification_uris` is 0..* -- how does one name apply to >1 certification?
 There should be a data structure with {name, uri, logo} that repeats.

+* SMART client library `own-js` branch should not require a private JWK -- rather, a function that can sign with a private JWK, to allow for non-extractable keys

 ### Build and run in Docker